-Are Carribean medical schools in your future?
+Considering Carribean medical schools?
 Here's where you can find out everything you need to know before attending one of the foreign medical schools.

-I am gonna be honest and say there are a lot of opinions about electing to attend one of the offshore medical schools so think very carefully about why you are going and what you want to get out of your medical education.
+I am going to be honest and say there are a lot of opinions about attending one of the offshore medical schools so think very carefully about why you are going and what you want to get out of your medical education.

 Financing has to be considered as well.

-Obviously, the Carribean medical schools can and do produce some great doctors.
-So my intent is not to scare you out of this route, I just want you know what you're getting into and make an educated decision.
+Obviously, the Carribean medical schools do produce great doctors.
+My intent is not to scare you out of this route, I just want you know what you're getting into and make an educated decision.

-I think if you are intent on being a physician with the Medical Doctor degree this is a great avenue to pursue if you cannot get into an allopathic U.S. medical school or you are hesistant about attending a medical school that awards the Doctor of Osteopathy degree.
+I think if you are intent on being a physician with the Doctor of Medicine (M.D.) degree this is a great avenue to pursue if you cannot get into an allopathic U.S. medical school or you are hesitant about attending a medical school that awards the Osteopathic Medicine (D.O.) degree.